leehaipei/fake-API/README.md

 1. `npm install`
 2. Create `config.js` using `config-template.js` template file.
 3. `npm start`
-4. Direct access to the interface url（http://localhost:xxxx/xxxxxxxx/xxx）.
+4. Direct access to the interface url http://localhost:xxxx/xxxxxxxx/xxx .
 5. Fill in the return data in the automatically generated file under the configured folder.
 6. Re-visit the url to get the returned data.